Charingchen/CarND-Kidnapped-Vehicle/README.md

 The program main.cpp has already been filled out, but feel free to modify it.

-Detailed Code input and output parameters, please refer to orginial [Udacity Repo](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project)
+Detailed Code input and output parameters, please refer to original [Udacity Repo](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project)

 ## Code Explanation
-The code flowchart is shown at below.
+The code flowchart is shown below.

 ![image](./images/flowchart.png)

-First initialize the the particle filter object with the first position vales and add GPC noise distribution onto them.
-Also populated all particles with weight of 1
+First, initialize the particle filter object with the first position vales and add GPC noise distribution onto them.
+Also populated all particles with a weight of 1

-Next, predict the location of the every particle base on the previous  Yaw rate and Velocity values along with their noise.
+Next, predict the location of every particle base on the previous  Yaw rate and Velocity values along with their noise.

-Then at "Update Step", scan through every particles and translate the landmarks location and feature measurement based on the current particles coordinates.
-And then use closest neighbour logic to find the best sensor reading and assign the landmark ID to it.
+Then at "Update Step", scan through every particle and translate the landmarks location and feature measurement based on the current particle coordinates.
+And then use the closest neighbour logic to find the best sensor reading and assign the landmark ID to it.
 Then, update the weight of the particle by multiplying all measurements' Multivariate-Gaussian probability density.

 Now at the key part of the logic --  "Re-sampling".
-The weight of the particles represent the probability of this particle been randomly picked to be the next iteration of particles.
-I used [std::discrete_distribution](http://en.cppreference.com/w/cpp/numeric/random/discrete_distribution) instead of resampling wheel shown in the class.
+The weight of the particles represents the probability of this particle been randomly picked to be the next iteration of particles.
+I used [std::discrete_distribution](http://en.cppreference.com/w/cpp/numeric/random/discrete_distribution) instead of the resampling wheel shown in the class.

-For the next iteration, the number of particles would stay the same but the list was re-sampled based on their weights calculated previous iteration.
+For the next iteration, the number of particles would stay the same but the list was re-sampled based on their weights calculated the previous iteration.

 ### Hint
-Be cautious whenever you have incoming variable that been processed at denominator of a division.
+Be cautious whenever you have an incoming variable that has been processed at the denominator of a division.
-Here in this project, the yaw rate could be zero and when it is zero, the prediction step need to use a different equation.
+Here in this project, the yaw rate could be zero and when it is zero, the prediction step needs to use a different equation.

 <img src="./images/nonzero-yaw-rate.png" width="100">